Mechanism-Labs/Blockchain-Research-Papers-Notes/README.md

 Understandable notes on Blockchain Papers.

 # Contribute
-Make PRs with markdown formatted understandable notes of blockchain papers.
+1. Make PRs with markdown formatted understandable notes of blockchain papers.
+2. Link to the original paper